On the Existence of Simpler Machine Learning Models: Introduction

+Proving the existence of simpler models before aiming to find them differs from the current approach to machine learning in practice.
+We generally do not think about going from more complicated spaces to simpler ones; in fact, the reverse is true, where typical statistical learning theory and algorithms allowed us to maintain generalization when handling more complicated model classes (e.g., large margins for support vector machines with complex kernels or large margins for boosted trees) \cite{cortes1995support, schapire1998boosting}.
+We even build neural networks that are so complex that they can achieve zero training error, and try afterwards to determine why they generalize \cite{Belkin15849, nakkiran2021deep}.
+However, because simple models are essential for many high-stakes decisions \citep{rudin2019stop}, perhaps we should return to the goal of aiming directly for simpler models.
+We will need new ideas in order to do this.

 Decades of study about generalization in machine learning have provided many different mathematical theories.
 Many of them measure the complexity of classes of functions without considering the data \citep[e.g., VC theory,][]{vapnik1995nature}, or measure properties of specific algorithms \citep[e.g., algorithmic stability, see][]{bousquet2002stability}.
-However, none of these theories seems to directly capture a phenomenon that occurs throughout practical machine learning.
-In particular, there are a vast number of data sets for which many standard machine learning algorithms perform similarly.
-In these cases, the machine learning models tend to generalize well.
-Furthermore, in these same cases, there is often a simpler model that performs similarly and also generalizes well.
-Perhaps the Rashomon effect can help us to explain that phenomenon.
+However, none of these theories seems to capture directly a phenomenon that occurs throughout practical machine learning.
+In particular, \textit{there are a vast number of data sets for which many standard machine learning algorithms perform similarly}.
+In these cases, the machine learning models \textit{tend to generalize well}.
+Furthermore, in these same cases, \textit{there is often a simpler model that performs similarly and also generalizes well}.